MaaXYZ/MaaFramework/README_en.md

 ### Distribution Notice

-This project supports GPU acceleration, which relies on [DirectML](https://learn.microsoft.com/en-us/windows/ai/directml/dml) on the Windows platform.
-DirectML is an independent component provided by Microsoft; it is **not** part of this project's open-source portion and is **not** subject to the LGPL-3.0 license.
-For user convenience, we have included an unmodified DirectML.dll file in the installation package.
-If you do not require GPU acceleration, you can safely delete this DLL file, and the core functionality of the software will remain unaffected.
+This project supports GPU acceleration, which relies on an independent component provided by Microsoft: [DirectML](https://learn.microsoft.com/en-us/windows/ai/directml/) for the Windows platform.
+DirectML is not part of this project's open-source codebase and is not governed by the LGPL-3.0 license.
+For user convenience, an unmodified copy of the DirectML.dll file is included in the installation package.
+If GPU acceleration is not required, you may safely delete this DLL file without affecting the core functionality of the software.

 ### Disclaimer

 #### Intended Use

-This project is designed to provide **automated black-box testing tools** for software development, including lawful technical scenarios such as image recognition and UI interaction simulation.
-Developers must ensure compliance with all applicable laws, regulations, and the terms of service of target software.
+This project is intended to provide **automated black-box testing tools** for software development, including image recognition, UI operation simulation, and other legitimate technical scenarios.
+Developers must ensure that their use of the project complies with all applicable laws, regulations, and the terms of service of the target software.

 #### Prohibited Misuse

-You are expressly forbidden from using this project for the following purposes (including but not limited to):
+The use of this project for the following purposes is strictly prohibited (including but not limited to):

-- Disrupting, bypassing, or interfering with the normal operation of any software, game, or service (e.g., anti-cheat mechanisms, license verification systems).
+- Disrupting, circumventing, or interfering with the normal functioning of any software, game, or service (such as anti-cheat mechanisms or authorization systems).
-- Developing or distributing tools that violate third-party service terms (e.g., game cheats, hacks, automated scripts).
+- Developing or distributing tools that violate third-party terms of service (such as game cheats, hacking tools, or automation scripts).
-- Any activity infringing upon others' legal rights or violating laws (e.g., data theft, cyberattacks).
+- Engaging in any illegal activity or actions that infringe upon the legitimate rights of others (such as data theft or cyberattacks).

-#### Liability Waiver
+#### Liability Disclaimer

-This project is provided "as-is," and the author **disclaims all liability** for:
+This project is provided "as is".
+The author **assumes no responsibility** for any direct, indirect, or consequential damages resulting from:

-- Actions by users violating this disclaimer or applicable laws.
+- User actions that violate this statement or applicable laws and regulations.
 - Damages caused by third-party tools developed using this project (e.g., account bans, legal disputes).
-- Any technical or financial losses arising from the use of this project.
+- Any technical or financial losses incurred from the use of this project.

-#### User Obligations
+#### User Responsibilities

 By using this project, you agree to:

 - Assume all risks associated with its use.
-- Ensure your use case is lawful and authorized (e.g., obtain permission from target software vendors).
+- Ensure that your use case is legal and properly authorized (e.g., with permission from the target software vendor).
-- Solely bear responsibility for legal disputes caused by your actions and fully indemnify the author of this project.
+- Take full responsibility for any legal issues arising from your actions and hold the project author harmless from any liability.

 ## Development